equal8888/JSONtool/readme.md

 ```

 ### Known issues
-json is made for primary for data interchange between computers. not to transfer html
+json is made for data interchange between computers. not to transfer html

 ###  set it as a self running service on system boot (Debian/2015-09-24-raspbian-jessie)
 1 create new file